Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and

-In this study, we limit our SA work to identify the low-energy structures in the Cr vacancy range $(0.25 \leq x \leq 0.5)$ in Cr$_{(1-x)}$S structures.
+In this study, we limit our SA work to identify the low-energy Cr$_{(1-x)}$S structures in the vacancy concentration range $(0.25 \leq x \leq 0.5)$, aligning with experimental interest.
 We choose $8$ different compositions to sample this range.
 To encompass a diverse set of compositions, we employ $4 \times 2\sqrt{3} \times 3$ supercells, which are derived from the orthorhombic ($Pnnm$) Cr$_2$S$_2$ conventional unit cell.
 This supercell size of lattice parameters in the range of $12.0$ \AA\;to $16.0$ \AA\;allows us to strike a balance between mitigating finite-size errors and ensuring appropriately sized unit cells for future DFT investigations.
 Figure \ref{fig:simulated_annealing} b) illustrates the comprehensive phase diagram of Cr$_{(1-x)}$S across the range of compositions under investigation.
-The diagram presents formation energies, computed with reference to the most thermodynamically stable phases of Cr and S elements as available in the Materials Project database \cite{jain2013commentary}, namely mp-90 (Cr in BCC lattice) and mp-96, (S in P12/c1 space group) respectively.
-These computed energies encompass the NNP-predicted values for both the initial random configurations at $0^{th}$ step of each SA process and the distinct low-energy structures, including both ground-states and metastable configurations, obtained for the $8$ considered compositions.
+The diagram presents formation energies, computed with reference to the most thermodynamically stable phases of Cr and S elements as available in the Materials Project database \cite{jain2013commentary}, namely mp-90 (Cr in BCC lattice) and mp-96 (S in P2/c space group), respectively.
+The depicted energies encompass the NNP-predicted values for both the initial random configurations at $0^{th}$ step of each SA process and the distinct low-energy structures, including both ground-states and metastable configurations, obtained for the $8$ considered compositions.
 Additionally, the diagram includes the DFT formation energies of the SQS cells present in the NNP training set within the same composition range.
-The applied workflow effectively achieved the identification of ground-state ordered structures corresponding to established bulk phases, such as Cr$_{0.75}$S (Cr$_3$S$_4$) (mp-964), Cr$_{0.667}$S (Cr$_2$S$_3$) (mp-555569), and Cr$_{0.375}$S (Cr$_5$S$_8$) (mp-1181961) (see Fig. S3).
+The applied workflow effectively identified the ground-state ordered structures corresponding to all known phases in the considered composition range, namely Cr$_{0.75}$S (Cr$_3$S$_4$) (mp-964), Cr$_{0.667}$S (Cr$_2$S$_3$) (mp-555569), and Cr$_{0.375}$S (Cr$_5$S$_8$) (mp-1181961) (see Fig. S2 and Fig. S3).
 This validation confirms the precision and reliability of both the NNP model and the SA workflow in predicting ground-state structures.